-The licensing authority for the Institute of Atomic and Subatomar Physics in Vienna is the Federal Ministry of Science and Research conjointly with the Federal Ministry of Agriculture, Forestry, Environment and Water Management.
+The licensing authority for the Institute of Atomic and Subatomic Physics in Vienna is the Federal Ministry of Science and Research.
 The construction and the operation of installations for the handling of radioactive materials and radiation emitting devices require a license according to the Articles 5 to 8 of the Radiation Protection Act.
 The Radiation Protection Ordinance contains further provisions for the licensing procedure.
 The licensing procedure is also subject to the provisions of the General Administrative Procedures Act.

-According to Article 5 of the Radiation Protection Act the design of installations with higher potential risk needs to be licensed prior to the start of the construction in order to save costs and facilitate the subsequent licensing procedure.
-According to Article 6 an operating license is granted if the installation has been constructed in compliance with the specified conditions and obligations, if a radiation protection officer has been appointed and if the regular operation of the installation entails no hazard from ionising radiation.
+According to Article 5 of the Radiation Protection Act the design of installations with higher potential risk needs to be licensed prior to the beginning of the construction in order to save costs and facilitate the subsequent licensing procedure.
+According to Article 6 an operating license is granted if the installation has been constructed in compliance with the specified conditions and obligations, if the radiation protection officer has been nominated and if the regular operation of the installation entails no hazard from ionising radiation.
 A license further needs safety assessment, final safety analyses and a concept for emergency preparedness.
 Article 7 rules the licensing procedure for facilities with a lower potential risk, out of the scope of this convention.
 A concept for decommissioning and dismantling, a concept for the recycling or reuse of radioactive substances and the management of radioactive waste are obligatory for any installation.